Azure/terraform-provider-azapi/website/docs/d/azurerm-restapi_resource.html.markdown

 ## Arguments Reference

 The following arguments are supported:
+* `name` - (Required) Specifies the name of the azure resource.
+Changing this forces a new resource to be created.
-* `resource_id` - (Required) The ID of an azure source.
+* `parent_id` - (Required) The ID of the azure resource in which this resource is created.
+Changing this forces a new resource to be created.
   Here're some examples
   `Container Registry: /subscriptions/00000000-0000-0000-0000-000000000000/resourcegroups/mygroup1/providers/Microsoft.ContainerRegistry/registries/myregistry1` and
-  `Virtual Machine: /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1/providers/Microsoft.Compute/virtualMachines/machine1`.
-  Changing this forces a new azure resource to be created.
+  `Resource Group: /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1`.

 * `type` - (Required) It is in a format like `<resource-type>@<api-version>`. `<resource-type>` is the Azure resource type, for example, `Microsoft.Storage/storageAccounts`.
   `<api-version>` is version of the API used to manage this azure resource.